esdg/GodotSceneManager/README.md

 #### 2. Automatic Operation
 - The plugin reads your graph configuration
-- Automatically generates all necessary signals and connections
+- Automatically connects the selected signals and sets up transitions
 - Handles scene transitions based on your visual design
 - Applies transition effects as configured

 #### 3. Runtime Behavior
 - Your game runs exactly as designed in the graph
-- Scene transitions occur automatically based on triggers
+- Scene transitions occur automatically based on triggers/signals
-- No additional code or manual signal handling required
+- No additional code is required in typical UI-driven flows
 - All transition effects work seamlessly

 ### Example: Menu System